 Objective Definition O.DOC.NO_DIS The TOE shall protect User Document Data from unauthorized disclosure.
 O.DOC.NO_ALT The TOE shall protect User Document Data from unauthorized alteration.
 O.FUNC.NO_ALT The TOE shall protect User Function Data from unauthorized alteration.
 O.PROT.NO_ALT The TOE shall protect TSF Protected Data from unauthorized alteration.
 O.CONF.NO_DIS The TOE shall protect TSF Confidential Data from unauthorized disclosure.
 O.CONF.NO_ALT The TOE shall protect TSF Confidential Data from unauthorized alteration.
 O.USER.AUTHORIZED The TOE shall require identification and authentication of Users, and shall ensure that Users are authorized in accordance with security policies before allowing them to use the TOE.
 O.INTERFACE.MANAGED The TOE shall manage the operation of external interfaces in accordance with security policies.
-O.SOFTWARE.VERIFIED The TOE shall provide procedures to self-verify executable code in the TSF.
-O.AUDIT.LOGGED The TOE shall create and maintain a log of TOE use and security- relevant events, and prevent its unauthorized disclosure or alteration.
-O.AUDIT_STORAGE.PROT ECTED The TOE shall ensure that internal audit records are protected from unauthorized access, deletion and modifications.
+O.AUDIT.LOGGED The TOE shall create and maintain a log of TOE use and security-relevant events, and prevent its unauthorized disclosure or alteration.
+O.AUDIT_STORAGE.PRO TECTED The TOE shall ensure that internal audit records are protected from unauthorized access, deletion and modifications.